perim/libdicey/doc/arpgstats.md

 from each power until we reach the first power, which then takes on the remaining loss, if possible.
 It is assumed that the first power is the most valuable, without which very bad things will happen (eg death).

+The damage distribution is how much of the damage that should be attributed to each power.
+The sum total of damage distribution must always be 100%, and by default the first power has 100% of the damage.

 There is a built-in limit to how many seconds of damage over time we can track.
 This is defined by the constant `max_effect_secs`.
 Damage over time exceeding this limit is lost.